Crate Training For Dogs

 An Alternative to Crate Training.

-As I said before crate training is not for every dog, but an alternative can be found in the baby department!
+As I said before crate training is not for every dog, but there is an alternative.

-A Playpen or Stair Gate can be used to keep the puppy in a safe area or room.
+A Playpen or Stair Gate is a great way to keep the puppy in a safe area or room.

 They are really useful if visitors arrive who are not comfortable around dogs or who have babies or small children.